-The Monthaven Arts & Cultural Center in Hendersonville, Tennessee (just outside of Nashville) is currently hosting “Tim Yanke: Abstract Musings,” a solo exhibition featuring more than 40 of Yanke’s brilliant abstract paintings.
+The Monthaven Arts & Cultural Center in Hendersonville, Tennessee (just outside of Nashville) hosted “Tim Yanke: Abstract Musings,” a solo exhibition featuring more than 40 of Yanke’s brilliant abstract paintings.

-Yanke’s exhibition will be on display until February 10.
-You can find more information about visiting the Monthaven Arts Center here, but in the meantime, we’re proud to give you a sneak peek inside “Abstract Musings” with our exclusive video and a selection of photos from the exhibition’s opening reception.
+You can find more information about visiting the Monthaven Arts Center here, but enjoy this peek inside “Abstract Musings” with our exclusive video and a selection of photos from the exhibition’s opening reception.

 The Opening Reception for “Abstract Musings” at the Monthaven Arts and Cultural Center

 The Monthaven & Arts Cultural Center (Photo credit: Jerry Atnip)

 Known for his distinct “Neo-West” style, Yanke incorporates his love for the American West into his paintings with iconography and symbolism.
 He often listens to music while creating, letting the songs dictate the rhythm and colors of his paintings.

 The Monthaven Arts & Cultural Center worked with Yanke for just over a year to curate the show.
 The center praises Yanke’s paintings as “music for the eyes.”

 “We’re so honored here at the MACC to have the work of Tim Yanke, his abstracts are just wonderful,” says Cheryl Strichik, executive director of the Monthaven Arts & Cultural Center.